Date:

 But I don't know why.

-Now where are we headed?"
+Now where are we going to head?"

 Sweet - Ballroom Blitz (1973)

-The Sweet Group in the 80s
+Sweet in the '80s

-The Sweet Group in the 80s
+Sweet in the '80s

-Undoubtedly: Mick Tucker was a great drummer.
+Undeniably: Mick Tucker was a great drummer.
 His contributions and legacy will always carry weight.....

 Queen - We Will Rock You (1977)